 Price: Free, with premium licenses starting at £50 (approx. $60.67).

 Planning events is already a full-time job, and managing them as well is often too much for one person to do alone.
 With the right WordPress event plugin, you’ll be able to focus on planning and let your website handle the management for you.
-That can include sharing event information, processing bookings and payments, and simply sharing a calendar or featuring upcoming occasions.
-In some cases, you may need to rely on separate plugins to handle things like bookings and RSVPs, but it’s always nice when you can find an event plugin that has these features built in.
+Let’s compare these plugins so you can gain a better understanding of what will work best for you.